-House - Cameron is The Heart variety.
+- House - Cameron is The Heart variety.
 She goes out of her way to 'get to know' the patients, as opposed to the other members of her department who more or less don't care and only ask for diagonistic information.

-Mystic Knights Of Tir Na Nog: Deirdre is the only female of five knights, and also the only one to regularly do more than fight.
+- The Mystic Knights of Tir Na Nóg: Deirdre is the only female of five knights, and also the only one to regularly do more than fight.
 When making alliances who is the local head man going to listen to: The thief, the druid apprentice, the princes from the Land of Never-Heard-Of-It, or the local princess?

-NCIS Abby, though crossed with The Smart Guy, she's the cutie who interacts with all four of Gibb's group.
+- NCIS Abby, though crossed with The Smart Guy, is the cutie who interacts with all four of Gibbs' group.

-Inara from Firefly.
-Officially, her role on the ship is to use her social contacts to "open doors that would otherwise be closed" to a group like Captain Mal and the crew.
+- Officially, Inara's role on the ship is to use her social contacts to "open doors that would otherwise be closed" to a group like Captain Mal and the crew.

-In the game world of Level Up Never Fail lets Wyat do all the talking with other players because he's The Charmer.
+- In the game world of Level Up the Never Fail guild lets Wyat do all the talking with other players because he's The Charmer.
 In the real world, however, he's Adorkable and Lyle's the one with school-wide friends.